Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Summary

-Application 2 demonstrates that IKERUSIKI Theory is not limited to small computational examples.
+Application002 demonstrates that IKERUSIKI Theory is not limited to small computational examples.

 The completed mathematical framework remains applicable to practical large integer computations up to at least 4096 bits.